mahir-b0/mahir-b0.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Currently a 2nd year student at UNSW studying a Bachelor of Computer Science with an interest in information/cyber security.
+Check out the different tabs at the top to see what I get up to as I progress through my academic/professional journey in cybersecurity.